sfigg/commercialization-public/manufacture/desktop/features-on-demand-non-language-fod.md

 The following Features on Demand are available for Windows 10.
 You can use either `DISM /image:<path_to_image> /get-capabilities` or `DISM /online /get-capabilities` to see which Features on Demand are available in your image of Windows 10.
 To see how to add Features on Demand, see [Features on Demand](features-on-demand-v2--capabilities.md).

-To see available Features on Demand for languages and region, see [Language and region Features on Demand](features-on-demand-language-fod.md)
+To see available Features on Demand for languages and regions, see [Language and region Features on Demand](features-on-demand-language-fod.md)

 ## Available non-language Features on Demand